Want to make a difference but don't have much money to spare? There are many ways to give that don't involve a lot of cash.

 2. Use your rewards

 If you have a rewards credit card or belong to a program like Swagbucks or MyPoints, get creative about the way you use some of your loot.
-Cash in for a gift card to donate to Big Brothers Big Sisters.
+Cash in for a gift card to donate to Big Brothers Big Sisters of America.
 Or, have Amazon deliver some items to the senior center.

 3. Blanket protection